senorGPT/SenorGPT.GTAIV.ChittyInfoDisplay/README.md

 - Toggle on/off
 - Shows total days passed in the game
 - Customizable position, scale, and font

+### Speedometer Display
+- Toggle on/off
+- Shows vehicle speed in MPH or KM/H
+- Optional RPM display (toggle on/off)
+- Only displays when player is driving (engine on, is driver)
+- Shows default "0 MPH" or "0 KM/H" when not in vehicle (useful for adjustment mode)
+- Customizable position, scale, and font
+- Format: "60 MPH" or "60 MPH | 3000 RPM" (if RPM enabled)

 ### Stamina Text Progress Bar
 - Toggle on/off